apache/spark/docs/sql-ref-number-pattern.md

 - **`.`** or **`D`**

-  Specifies the position of the decimal point (optional, only allowed once).
+  Specifies the position of the decimal point.
+This character may only be specified once.

   When parsing, the input string does not need to include a decimal point.